mdhurst1/Rocky-Profile-Model/docs/user-guide/getting-started.md

 For more information about the format of the output files, see [model output](model-output.md).

-Visualisation and further analysis of the model run is conducted in python (though you could write your own functions in a different language such as R or Matlab :face_vomiting: :vomiting_face:).
+Visualisation and further analysis of the model run is conducted in python (though you could write your own functions in a different language such as R or Matlab).
 A timeseries of the evolution of the model topography and snapshhot of the final CRN concentrations can be generated using `/plotting_functions/plot_model_output.py`.

 IMAGE OF OUTPUT GOES HERE